-1. Funding for administrative expenses associated with coordinating community and regional activities to expand understanding of the project and engage the community in reflection on the project
+Funding for administrative expenses associated with coordinating community activities to expand understanding of the project and engage the community in reflection on the project Up to \$65,000 for each 12month period for the duration of the Phase 2 assessments is available

-It is recognized that Métis communities together with their regional organization will incur administrative costs.
+It is recognized that communities will incur administrative costs.
 In order for a community to participate, resources are available for administrative expenses incurred through participating in Phase 2 well-being studies.
 This includes costs associated with: